DigitalFlow/Open-Certification-Trainer/README.md

 Use the CERT_TRAINER_VHOST variable and set it to the domain name you'd like.
 Afterwards make sure to edit the /etc/hosts file (Linux + Windows) on your host server.
 If you plan on using this tool in your company, you need to configure your company's DNS server to redirect to your host server for the domain you configured.

+For production use, consider running the server using [forever](https://github.com/foreverjs/forever).

 ## Courses
 Courses can be imported using the Certification Management page.